fastndead/poker/README.md

 # Poker

-# 🚧 This project is currently is a Work In Progress🚧
+# 🚧 This project is currently is a Work In Progress 🚧

 ![localhost_3000_ (2)](https://user-images.githubusercontent.com/33729448/227790128-51b170a2-5f13-4de0-a51c-80470d310ed2.png)